CodyBerenson/PGMA-Modernized/README.md

 # Announcements

 06/12/2020:  Phase 1 of optional Language Translation now available!
 For WayBig, Fagalicious, QueerClick, and IAFD Agents, we now offer optional language translation!
 Perhaps you'd prefer not have the movie/scene summary in its native French?
 Or, perhaps you'd prefer to get all movie/scene summaries translated to your native German, Korean, or Chinese?
-You'll soon have these options, Agent by Agent.
+You now have that option for your favorite scenes, and soon you'll soon have these options for all Agents, Agent by Agent.

 06/12/2020:  Local Media Assets now enabled!
 See the explanation of how to take advantage of Local Media Assets below.